Sid’s tattoo sketches.

 The 22-year-old tattoo artist then continues revealing the general atmosphere of tattoo parlours by saying that none of those artists get into tattooing the same way; everyone’s story is completely different.

-Henry also describes the community of tattoo artists as a group of open-minded individuals.
+Sid also describes the community of tattoo artists as a group of open-minded individuals.
 They’re usually always ready to help and train newcomers, which creates a friendly and extremely supportive work environment.
-“It doesn’t matter whether you own a studio or are working at home,” Henry adds.
+“It doesn’t matter whether you own a studio or are working at home,” Sid adds.
 And, at that moment, I can see them smiling through the screen of my laptop.

 London’s tattoo scene is one of the world’s most diverse.
 People come to the capital from all backgrounds and walks of life.